rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/skaffold-and-rancher-desktop.md

 The combination of Skaffold and Rancher Desktop can help make your workflow easier and more efficient.
 These tools enable developers to focus on apps by giving a simplified approach to working in a Kubernetes environment and deploying to it, rather than having to manage the repetitive steps required during the edit-debug-deploy "inner loop".

-In order to demonstrate the steps to set up Skaffold with Rancher Desktop, a sample nodejs app is provided within the [Rancher Desktop docs repository](https://github.com/rancher-sandbox/docs.rancherdesktop.io.git).
+In order to demonstrate the steps to set up Skaffold with Rancher Desktop, a sample nodejs app example is provided within the Rancher Desktop docs repository [here](https://github.com/rancher-sandbox/docs.rancherdesktop.io/tree/main/assets/express-sample).

 >**Important: Skaffold only works with `dockerd` (Moby).** Therefore, make sure to select your runtime as `dockerd` from the **Kubernetes Settings** panel in the Rancher Desktop UI.

 1. Visit https://skaffold.dev/docs/install/ to install Skaffold.

-1. Clone the [Rancher Desktop docs repository](https://github.com/rancher-sandbox/docs.rancherdesktop.io.git) and cd into `assets/express-sample` in a terminal.
+1. Clone the [Rancher Desktop docs repository](https://github.com/rancher-sandbox/docs.rancherdesktop.io.git) and navigate to the `express-sample` in a terminal as follows:
+    ```
+    cd docs.rancherdesktop.io/assets/express-sample
+    ```

 1. Run `skaffold init`.